danbilous1/Weather-Forecast/README.md

 # Weather Forecast Program

 ### Features
-- Look up for city, you would like to see weather for in Search Bar.
+- Type in your city, you would like to see weather for in Search Bar.
 - Forecast for 5 days, which includes weather icons, temperature and weather description.

 ### Test it out: